jah-26603/aurora/README.md

 models.

 METHODOLOGY
 There are currently two different data processing approaches to isolating the northern aurora.
 Both processes utilize basic physical phenomenon to constrain multiple different conditions (vauge I know).
 The current implementation being developed relies on basic computer vision and unsupervised learning techniques.
 An example of a run through the algorithm shows complete detection of the aurora on the dayside of the globe (even we can't see it).
+However, the current implementation only seems to work for equinox.
+This is still progress towards the correct direction, as there was previously no implementation that was able to isolate the aurora at any point during the day.

+The algorithm utilizes very basic k-means clustering to essentially group pixels that are at similar intensities with one another.
+A new clustering method, agglomerative clustering, is able to cluster pixels that are near intensity AND pixel location from one another.
+It essentially is taking into consideration the "connectvity" of a given cluster.
+SInce the aurora typically form some type of ovular shape this is extremely useful in being able to isolate the ring.